Market Watch - October 2019

 Emerging Markets – Maintain all weightings.

-We will continue to target an average fixed income portfolio duration of 5.88 years (or less), the current effective duration of the Barclays US Aggregate Bond Index.
+We will maintain an average bond portfolio duration of approximately 5.49 years, the current effective duration of the Barclays US Aggregate Bond Index.

 Multi-sector Bond Funds – Maintain all weightings.